app-guard/codario-cli/readme.md

 ## Installation

-1. Install the App Guard utility using `npm install -g codario`.
+1. Install the Codario utility using `npm install -g codario`.
 2. Once installed you will need to authenticate: `codario auth`.

 ## CLI